dword-design/nuxt-content-body-html/README.md

 }
 ```

-To generate the HTML, you have two options: 1.
-Add fields to the module config and 2. use the `useNuxtContentBodyHtml` composable.
+To generate the HTML, you have two options:

+1. Add fields to the module config.
+2. Use the `useNuxtContentBodyHtml` composable.

 If you just need a simple HTML version of your markdown content, the module config is fine.
-But if you want to add extra remark or rehype plugins involving functions, you will need to use the composable because Nuxt won't be able to serialize it into the runtime config.
+If you want to generate the HTML somewhere else, you can use the composable.

 ### Module config